-This section tells you how shares of the ETF have performed in past calendar years.
-However, this information is not available because the ETF is new.
+This section tells you how units of the ETF have performed in past calendar years.
+However, this information is not available because the ETF has not yet completed a calendar year.

 Best and worst 3-month returns

 This section shows the best and worst of the ETF in a 3-month period.
 However, this information is not available because the ETF is new.